JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 You can add the **wys** shell script to an **Automator** service/workflow, which will then be available in the "Services" contextual submenu; you can also assign a keyboard shortcut for it in System Preferences.

 ## Beta status
+* needs certificate extraction from xar TOC and testing against CRL
 * still needs general testing, maybe some tweaking for the deep bundle scan
 * needs testing for sparsebundles
 * find way to compare signing time with other timestamps